ghi-electronics/Documentation/endpoint/tutorials/graphics.md

 ```
 ## Drawing Images

-The example below displays an image on the screen using [resources](resources.md).
+The example below displays an image on the screen using resources.

 > [!Tip]
-> Images need to be saved as .bin files in the Resoures.resx window.
+> Images need to be converted and saved as .bin files to generate a byte array

 ```cs
 // Draw image from resource